chenasraf/nextcloud-autocurrency/README.md

 ## Preparing currency data

+To make sure your currencies are found for the rates to be updated, please ensure your currencies are named appropriately.

-For both main and additional currencies, you must include in the currency name, one of the
+For both main and additional currencies, Currency names must contain **at least one of**:
-following:

 - Currency symbol (`$`, `€`, `£`, etc.)
 - Currency code (USD, EUR, GBP, etc.) - case insensitive

 Using one of these will be enough to fetch the correct rate.

+Example working names:

+- ✅ `$`
+- ✅ `USD`
+- ✅ `$ USD`
+- ❌ `US Dollar`
+- ❌ `United States Dollar`

-For a full list of available currencies, see [symbols.json](lib/Service/symbols.json).
+For a full list of available currencies, see [symbols.json](lib/Service/symbols.json), or refer to the table in the app's settings screen.

 ## Installation